 - We know that Kodi is the ultimate sports center for many of you.
 Check out the very best live sports addons, aside from our overview of fully-working boxing Kodi addons.
 When it comes to other sports, we wrote about using Kodi to watch NFL, MLB, and WWE.
 Also, let’s now forget to mention how to watch UFC on Kodi.

 - TechNadu also offers guides for regional content.
-Among published articles, you can find the best Chinese Kodi addons, as well as Bollywood addons for Kodi.
+Among the published articles, you can find the best Chinese Kodi addons, as well as the best Bollywood addons for Kodi.
 If you want to check out those funny Korean variety shows, here’s a list of updated Korean addons.
 There are also interesting Tamil addons as well.

 - Finally, there are some amazing movies-related addons.
 Always make sure you’re reading an updated list of addons to avoid installing problematic and non-functioning ones.

 Chapter 6: Customize Kodi Using Skins

 As you know by now, Kodi is a highly customizable application.
 This also applies to its default UI (User Interface).
-You can install skins on Kodi in a matter of minutes and they can completely change Kodi’s appearance.
-We’re not talking about pure cosmetic changes; we’re talking about changing Kodi’s overall layout.
+You can install skins on Kodi in a matter of seconds and they can completely change Kodi’s appearance.
+We’re not talking about pure cosmetic changes; We’re talking about changing Kodi’s overall layout.

 There is an incredible selection of skins – all of which come free of charge.
 Therefore, don’t miss out on reading TechNadu’s overview of the very best Kodi skins, which is one of our often-updated articles.

 Chapter 7: Use Customized Kodi Builds

-Important Note: Prior to installing any build, you need to install a VPN on Kodi.
+Important Note: Prior to installing any build, you need to install a VPN for Kodi.
 This kind of software will keep malware at bay, hide your online browsing, and fully unblock any Kodi build that you pick.
 Check out the best VPNs for Kodi out there, or you can go straight for our top-rated suggestion, ExpressVPN.